Effects of Exercise

 4. Decreased risk of certain diseases:

-High-intensity training is very useful for preventing chronic diseases such as diabetes mellitus type 2 and cardiovascular disease since it helps increase insulin sensitivity along with a decrease in body fat stores.
-There’s also evidence that HIIT is especially effective at reducing blood pressure compared to low-intensity exercise because the afterburn effect keeps your metabolism elevated for hours following each workout – thus burning more calories during this time.
+High-intensity training is beneficial for preventing chronic diseases such as diabetes mellitus type 2 and cardiovascular disease since it helps increase insulin sensitivity and decrease body fat stores.
+There’s also evidence that HIIT is especially effective at reducing blood pressure compared to low-intensity exercise because afterburn keeps your metabolism elevated for hours following each workout – thus burning more calories.

-In one study 10 men with type 2 diabetes were assigned either HIIT or MICT protocols three times per week for 6 weeks, with the HIIT group showing a significant reduction in average glycosylated hemoglobin levels.
+In one study, ten men with type 2 diabetes were assigned HIIT or MICT protocols thrice weekly for six weeks.
+The HIIT group showed a significant reduction in average glycosylated hemoglobin levels.

 5. Reduced risk of cardiovascular disease:

-Studies have suggested that there’s an inverse relationship between physical activity and coronary heart disease.
+Studies have suggested that physical activity has an inverse relationship with coronary heart disease.
 In other words, more exercise means less chance of heart problems.

-For every additional 7 MET-hours per week (one MET equals 1 calorie per kilogram body weight per hour) of leisure-time physical activity, 9% of cardiac deaths were prevented, while 11% were postponed until later in life or delayed until after age 75 years.
+For every additional 7 MET hours per week (one MET equals one calorie per kilogram body weight per hour) of leisure-time physical activity, 9% of cardiac deaths were prevented.
+In contrast, 11% were postponed in life or delayed until age 75 years.

-Although this is no conclusive evidence that cardiovascular disease can be avoided by simply exercising regularly, it is certainly suggestive enough to encourage people to get moving!
+Although there is no conclusive evidence that exercising regularly can prevent cardiovascular disease, it is undoubtedly suggestive enough to encourage people to get moving!

 6. Increased cognitive function & memory:

-You know that regular exercise is good for your heart, but it’s also extremely healthy for your brain.
-Research has substantiated the idea that exercising can improve cognitive function in addition to preventing age-related degeneration of the brain and nervous system.
+Regular exercise is good for your heart and extremely healthy for your brain.
+Research has substantiated that exercise can improve cognitive function and prevent age-related degeneration of the brain and nervous system.

-One study looked at 90 older women with mild cognitive impairment who were assigned either a 6-month program of aerobic training, strength training, or balance and tone exercises (control group).
+One study examined 90 older women with mild cognitive impairment who were assigned a 6-month aerobic training program, strength training, or balance and tone exercises (control group).

 7. Improved Quality of Life:

-Your body is designed to move, so when you’re sedentary your health inevitably declines because the energy-producing mitochondria in every cell in your body degenerate over time.
+Your body is designed to move, so when you’re sedentary, your health inevitably declines because the energy-producing mitochondria in every cell degenerate over time.
 Even if you exercise regularly, sitting all day at work or while driving can reduce blood flow and compromise the efficiency of these cellular engines (mitochondria), which leads to tissue damage and potentially disease.

-But it’s not just about avoiding cardiovascular disease; regular physical activity will also improve mood, decrease stress levels, increase self-esteem and confidence, improve sleep quality, boost motivation – resulting in improved general life satisfaction
+But it’s not just about avoiding cardiovascular disease; regular physical activity will also improve mood, decrease stress levels, increase self-esteem and confidence, improve sleep quality, and boost motivation – resulting in enhanced general life satisfaction

 8. Improved lung function:

-Regular aerobic exercise makes your lungs work better – by strengthening the muscles that support your bronchi.
-In a study involving 20 obese adults, any type of physical activity (strength training, walking, cycling) for 3 months led to improvements in lung function and decreased airway resistance.
+Regular aerobic exercise makes your lungs work better by strengthening the muscles that support your bronchi.
+In a study involving 20 obese adults, any physical activity (strength training, walking, cycling) for three months improved lung function and decreased airway resistance.

 9. Improved hormonal profile:

 Moderate to vigorous-intensity aerobic workouts help balance cortisol levels while boosting testosterone and growth hormone production.
-In fact, one study compared a group of men assigned either HIIT or MICT protocols three times per week for 6 weeks.
+One study compared a group of men assigned either HIIT or MICT protocols thrice weekly for six weeks.

-The HIIT group showed a significant reduction in average glycosylated hemoglobin levels, suggesting that high-intensity exercise may be especially beneficial for people with diabetes mellitus type 2.
-The same group also had significantly higher serum-free testosterone and growth hormone levels after their workouts, which is indicative of improved hormonal status.
+The HIIT group significantly reduced average glycosylated hemoglobin levels, suggesting that high-intensity exercise may be especially beneficial for people with diabetes mellitus type 2.
+The same group also had significantly higher serum-free testosterone and growth hormone levels after their workouts, indicative of improved hormonal status.

 10. Reduced risk of hip fractures:

-It’s a known fact that as we age our bones tend to become more fragile.
+It’s a known fact that our bones tend to become more fragile as we age.
 And if you’re female, the risk increases dramatically after menopause due to decreased estrogen levels, putting women at greater risk for osteoporosis later in life.
-Yet regular exercise throughout your lifetime can help reduce this risk – regardless of whether you start early (in childhood) or later on (in adulthood).
+Yet regular exercise throughout your lifetime can help reduce this risk – regardless of whether you start early (in childhood) or later (in adulthood).

 11. Improved immune function:

 Exercise boosts your natural killer cells (cells that destroy tumors and virus-infected cells).
-Studies indicate that regular moderate to vigorous exercise has significant beneficial effects on immunity by increasing the number of NK cells in circulation without adversely affecting their cytotoxic capabilities (ability to kill viruses and cancerous cells).
+Studies indicate that regular moderate to vigorous exercise significantly benefits immunity by increasing the number of NK cells in circulation without adversely affecting their cytotoxic capabilities (ability to kill viruses and cancerous cells).

 12. Better quality sleep:

 Regular aerobic exercise is known to improve both deep and REM sleep.
-It helps people fall asleep faster, improves sleep efficiency (percentage of time spent sleeping), improves blood oxygen saturation levels during sleep, enhances restorative processes during sleep, keeps you from waking up in the middle of the night, and enhances memory in the elderly.
+It helps people fall asleep faster, improves sleep efficiency (percentage of time spent sleeping), improves blood oxygen saturation levels during sleep, enhances restorative processes during sleep, keeps you from waking up in the middle of the night, and enhances memory in older people.

 13. Reduced risk of breast cancer: